czakarian/motif-mark/README.md

 >YYYYYYYYYY

 ### Output
-The program will output a single image (.png) containing each of the inputted sequences with labeled features (motifs, introns, exons) to scale depending on length as is shown in the example figure below.
-Exons are indicated by the black boxes and introns are indicated by the grey line.
+The program will output a single image (.png) containing each of the inputted sequences with motifs, introns, and exons to scale depending on their lengths.
+An example of the output can be seen below where exons are indicated by the black boxes and introns are indicated by the grey line.

 ![Example Output](Figure_1.png)